chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

-# How To Set Up Chocolatey For Internal Use (Set Up For Organizational Use)
+# How To Set Up Chocolatey For Organizational/Internal Use

 <!-- TOC -->